joannadagil/smartlib/README.md

 # Create your own branch
 git branch
-git switch -c [your_branch_name] # '-c' is a flag that creates the branch, if you want to switch to already existing branch skip it git branch
+git switch -c [your_branch_name] # '-c' is a flag that creates the branch, if you want to switch to an already existing branch skip it git branch

 ```